LiveAid® is a powerful Indian herbal tonic that supports liver function in horses. It also helps maintain efficient digestion.

 Top quality control processes, and stringent monitoring of the ingredients and the manufacturing method, guarantees consistency and ensures that LiveAid® is safe as well as effective.

-Tests indicate that LiveAid® can also help improve pancreatic and duodenal enzyme production alongside other digestion benefits.
+Tests indicate that LiveAid® can also help support pancreatic and duodenal enzyme production alongside other digestion benefits.
 Because of the effect it has on bile secretion, LiveAid® also facilitates effective absorption of fats and fat-soluble nutrients as well as carbohydrates.

 The liver is a vital organ responsible for some 2,000 metabolic functions.
 Its most critical role is the safe handling of waste including toxins produced either by the body or the environment in which the horse lives and works.